proacd.conf(5) ProL2TP Manual proacd.conf(5)

 RADIUS SERVER CONFIGURATION

-nation, certain RADIUS attributes must be returned so that proacd can
+destination, certain RADIUS attributes must be returned so that proacd

 attributes returned, proacd is able to route to either L2TP or PPPD